-Installing this magnetic soundhole from Neo D is quite easy.
+Installing this magnetic soundhole from Neo D is relatively easy.
 It would be best to fit the soundholes as small as 3 7/8" (98.4 mm) diameter.
-In addition, you can also mount the pre-wired output jack on the endpin.
+In addition, you can also mount the prewired output jack on the endpin.
 If you are concerned about alterations on your guitar, this passive pickup from Neo D will save you just that as it does not need any alterations to install.

 4. EMG James Hetfield Signature Guitar Pickup Set

 - Active tone with the clarity and punch of a passive pickup

 - Familiar tight attack with less inductance for a cleaner low end

 If you search for the best electric guitar pickups for metal, you can rest assured that the EMG JH pickup set will make a perfect choice.
 This stealth-looking set consists of EMG-60 neck pickup and EMG-81 bridge pickup.
 The pickups ensure capturing the punch and clarity of a passive pickup while still being the iconic EMG active pickups.

 The EMG guitar pickup by James Hetfield features singular ceramic poles and bobbins that have a tall and large core than the EMG-60.
 In addition, the same core is used alongside steel poles on the bridge.
 As a result, it produces a high attack on the neck and a clearer low on the bridge.